-Subpart A. Reporting an Incident.
+Subpart A. Reporting

-Any individual who believes she or he has been or is being subjected to conduct prohibited by Board Policy 1B.1 is encouraged to report the incident to the designated officer.
-The report/complaint should be brought as soon as possible after an incident occurs.
+Individuals who believes they or others have been or are being subjected to conduct prohibited by Board Policy 1B.1 are encouraged to make a report the incident to a designated officer.
+Reports should be made as soon as possible after the alleged conduct occurs.

-Any student, faculty member or employee who knows of, receives information about or receives a complaint of discrimination/harassment is strongly encouraged to report the information or complaint to the designated officer of the system office, college, or university.
+Any student, faculty member or employee who knows of, receives information about or receives a report/complaint of discrimination, harassment, or retaliation is strongly encouraged to report the information or complaint to the designated officer of the college, university, or system office.

-Subpart B. Duty to report.
+Subpart B. Duty to report

-Administrators and supervisors shall refer allegations of conduct that they reasonably believe may constitute discrimination or harassment under Board Policy 1B.1 to the designated officer, or in consultation with the designated officer may inquire into and resolve such matters.
+Administrators and supervisors shall report allegations of conduct that they reasonably believe may constitute discrimination, harassment, or retaliation as defined by Board Policy 1B.1 to the designated officer.
+Additionally, administrators and supervisors, in consultation with the designated officer, may inquire into and resolve such matters.

-Subpart C. Reports against a president.
+Subpart C. Reports/complaints against a president

-A report/complaint against a president of a college or university shall be filed with the system office.
-However, complaints against a president shall be processed by the college or university if the president's role in the alleged incident was limited to a decision on a recommendation made by another administrator, such as tenure, promotion or non-renewal, and the president had no other substantial involvement in the matter.
+A report/complaint against a college or university president must be filed with the system office designated officer.
+However, complaints against a president may be processed by the college or university if the president's role in the alleged incident was limited to a decision on a recommendation made by another administrator, such as tenure, promotion or non-renewal, and the president had no other substantial involvement in the matter.

-Subpart D. Reports against system office employees or the Board of Trustees.
+Subpart D. Reports/complaints against system office employees or the Board of Trustees

 For reports/complaints that involve allegations against system office employees, the responsibilities identified in this procedure as those of the president are the responsibilities of the chancellor.
-Reports/complaints that involve allegations against the chancellor or a member of the Board of

-Trustees shall be referred to the chair or vice chair of the Board for processing.
+Reports/complaints that involve allegations against the chancellor or a member of the Board of Trustees must be referred to the board chair or vice chair for processing.
 Such reports/complaints may be assigned to appropriate system personnel or outside investigatory assistance may be designated.

-Subpart E. False statements prohibited.
+Subpart E. False statements prohibited

-Any individual who is determined to have provided false information in filing a discrimination report/complaint or during the investigation of such a report/complaint may be subject to disciplinary or corrective action.
+Any individual who is determined to have provided false information in filing a report/complaint or during the investigation of such a complaint may be subject to disciplinary or corrective action.

-Subpart F. Withdrawn complaints.
+Subpart F. Withdrawn complaints

-If a complainant no longer desires to pursue a complaint, the system office, colleges, and universities reserve the right to investigate and take appropriate action.
+If a complainant withdraws their complaint, colleges, universities, and the system office, may at their discretion, investigate and take appropriate action.